Chat with us, powered by LiveChat

 Beyond logistics, discuss what the journey might look and feel like, especially if it's your first time with a particular guide.
 A good facilitator will share what they've observed in other journeys, what they'll do if you become distressed, and how and when they will communicate with you.

-Agreements around boundaries, consent, and appropriate touch are worth asking about.
-Don't skip this conversation out of awkwardness.
-Building a sense of safety with these conversations before ceremony day arrives is key to feeling safe and comfortable during the experience.
+Be clear about agreements around boundaries, consent, and appropriate touch.
+Don't skip this conversation because it feels awkward.
+Building trust before ceremony day is key to feeling safe and comfortable during the experience.

 Kylea Taylor says, “Clients who are stepping into the unknown territory of emotional intensity, retrieved memory, and profound spiritual experience need a safe setting.
 Even more than clients in ordinary therapeutic work, they need a context of trust in their environment and the person or persons who are with them.
 When these therapeutic agreements are clear and a therapeutic alliance feels trustworthy, the client can risk inner explorations.”